 Joe Nation is a Professor of the Practice of Public Policy at Stanford University.
 He directs the graduate student Practicum in public policy and teaches policy courses on climate change, health care, and California state issues.
-He is also the Catherine R. Kennedy and Daniel L. Grossman Fellow in Human Biology, teaching Human Biology 4B (Environmental Policy).
+He also serves as the Grossman-Kennedy Fellow in Human Biology, teaching environmental and health policy.
 His current research is focused on public finance and public employee pensions.
 He is also a Principal at his own consulting firm, where his clients include RAND, other research organizations, and several California municipal governments.

 Nation was elected to the Marin Municipal Water District Board in 1992 and served two terms as Board President.
-From 2000-2006, he represented Marin and Southern Sonoma Counties in the California State Assembly.
+From 2000-2006, he represented Marin County and southern Sonoma County in the California State Assembly.

 During his Assembly tenure, Nation authored 50 bills that were enacted into law.
 In the Assembly, he focused on legislation that improves education, the environment, health care, and transportation.
 He was named Legislator of the Year by the California County Boards of Education (2005), the California School Counselors (2003); California Society of Dermatology and Dermatological Surgery (2004), Certified Public Accountants (2002), and the Charter School Association (2002).
 Nation was the principal co-author of AB 32, California's Global Warming Solutions Act.
 Nation was the sole legislative representative chosen to represent California at the 2006 United Nations Framework Convention on Climate Change in Nairobi.